In 2008, the excavators uncovered “one of the largest, if not the largest, stone-built Neolithic non-funerary structures in Britain.”

-“Standing here today, looking at these remains and the sheer scale and complexity of the architecture, it’s an awe-inspiring sight,” said Nick Card.
+Viewed today, the remains and the sheer scale and complexity of the architecture is still an awe-inspiring sight.

-“Imagine it in its heyday, with walls standing two metres high, and perhaps a massive roof stretching skyward.
-Clearly, this was meant to impress.
-It would have been a truly incredible sight — monumental in every sense of the word.
+It must have been spectacular in its heyday, with walls standing two metres high, and perhaps a massive roof stretching skyward.
+Clearly, it was meant to impress and would have been a truly incredible sight — monumental in every sense of the word.